na-na-hi/renget/archive/vffr2.md

 &nbsp;
 DL Hub:  https://honkaiimpact3.mihoyo.com/global/en-us/download
-	*EU supposedly has the easiest PvE endgame due to low pop, but gl finding co-op lobbies.
-Also, play SEA if you want to
+	*EU supposedly has the easiest mid-rank PvE endgame due to low pop, ~~but gl finding co-op lobbies.~~  Also, play SEA if you want to
 	uncle-bad-touch the early valks.
 Unfortunately, Uncle Pooh has put his fingers in the ~~cunny~~ hunny jar, and we're now seeing some of the CN censorship trickle out to the other versions.*